Hamiltonian (quantum mechanics): Schrödinger equation

 is a unitary operator.
 It is the time evolution operator or propagator of a closed quantum system.
 If the Hamiltonian is time-independent, $\{U(t)\}$ form a one parameter unitary group (more than a semigroup); this gives rise to the physical principle of detailed balance.

 Dirac formalism

 However, in the more general formalism of Dirac, the Hamiltonian is typically implemented as an operator on a Hilbert space in the following way:

-The eigenkets (eigenvectors) of $H$, denoted $\left| a \right\rang$, provide an orthonormal basis for the Hilbert space.
+The eigenkets of $H$, denoted $\left| a \right\rang$, provide an orthonormal basis for the Hilbert space.
 The spectrum of allowed energy levels of the system is given by the set of eigenvalues, denoted $\{ E_a \}$, solving the equation:

 Since $H$ is a Hermitian operator, the energy is always a real number.

 From a mathematically rigorous point of view, care must be taken with the above assumptions.
 Operators on infinite-dimensional Hilbert spaces need not have eigenvalues (the set of eigenvalues does not necessarily coincide with the spectrum of an operator).
 However, all routine quantum mechanical calculations can be done using the physical formulation.